-I am always hearing that parents are doing it wrong.
-According to random articles, television talking heads and Supernanny, we are all too permissive which is leading to increased stress.
-I don’t disagree that we could do things a little bit differently, but not in the ways these individuals often encourage: with more discipline and less tolerance for “bad” kids.
+I’m always hearing that parents are doing it wrong.
+According to random articles, television talking heads, and Supernanny, we are all too permissive which is leading to increased stress.
+I agree that we could do things a little differently, but not in the ways these individuals often encourage: with more discipline and less tolerance for “bad” kids.

 If I had a nickel for every time I treated a “bad” child turned adult, I’d be a fucking millionaire.
 Because badness doesn’t disintegrate.
 It creeps up on you when you make mistakes, even honest ones, later in life.
 I don’t believe in bad children and I don’t think that most parents are bad either.
 I think we are all kind-of victims in this weird mesh of cultural expectation at odds with evolutionary process and children who are just trying to find their way.

 Disclaimer: I am the antithesis of Supernanny.
 There, I said it.
 And I will not take it back, because we define “discipline” in completely different ways.